Our companies are backed by the Best Pick Guarantee. Call one today!

-- Con: Because they require a power outlet, electric pressure washers are not as portable as gasoline versions.
+- Because they require a power outlet, electric pressure washers are not as portable as gasoline versions.

 What Size Pressure Washer is Best?

 Like any other engine-powered machine, the size of the engine determines the total power of the unit.
 A small engine will not be able to produce the water pressure or the gallon-per-minute output of a larger engine.

 If you know you’ll be cleaning large areas of concrete or needing to reach a second story, a heavy-duty pressure washer may be your best bet.
 Heavy-duty pressure washers reach pressure levels of between 2,900 and 3,300 PSI.

 Planning to do a lot of pressure washing?
 Are you preparing your home’s exterior for a repainting job?
 If so, consider investing in a professional-grade pressure washer.
 The extra-heavy-duty engine is designed to handle big jobs that take hours to complete.
 These power washers produce water pressure levels of 3,300 PSI and higher.

 Regardless of which pressure washer you choose, remember to take the GPM measurement into account, too.

 While the size of the pressure washer’s engine determines the machine’s overall power, the nozzle you choose determines the angle of the water stream.

 The angle is important because it affects what the water stream can do.
 A narrow-angle spray is more powerful than a large-angle spray.